There are now 2 possible online modes for units:

 - Level 3 elective

-- Students are able to (1) formulate and implement high performance computing solutions for scientific problems and (2) demonstrate expertise in problem solving in parallel using distributed memory and distributed shared memory architectures, the two most common frameworks for high performance computing.
+Students are able to (1) formulate and implement high performance computing solutions for scientific problems; (2) demonstrate expertise in problem solving in parallel using distributed memory and distributed shared memory architectures, the two most common frameworks for high performance computing; and (3) implement applications of high performance computing for solving algorithmic or graph problems.

-- Typically this unit is assessed in the following ways: (1) laboratory- and project-related assessments; (2) a mid-semester test; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) laboratory and project related assessments and (2) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)